 Ingredients & How to

-After adding all the ingredients together, try not to knead the dough too much as the oil will come out and separate which is something we don’t want.
-Just mix with your hands for 2-3 minutes until all the flour is incorporated with the wet ingredients and then move to shape the biscuits.
+06. After adding all the ingredients together, try not to knead the dough too much as the oil will come out and separate which is something we don’t want.
+Just mix it with your hands or a spatula for 2-3 minutes until all the flour is incorporated with the wet ingredients and then move to shaping the biscuits.

-You can shape them as you like, circles, braids, snails.
+10. You can shape them as you like, circles, braids, coils.
 Be playful and why not, ask one of your little ones to help out.
 Children love playing with dough!

 You can store them in an airtight container for a couple of weeks if you can resist eating them in a few days!